walteralleyz/Java-Solitaire/README.md

 ### How to Build Native installer (1 command ONLY)

-- Simply run this command below in your terminal/CMD, inside this project root directory.
+- Simply run this command below in your terminal/ powershell, inside this project root directory.
 ```bash
 ./gradlew clean build jpackage
 ```

-- If done, you'll find the installer for your OS inside folder `build/native/`.
+- When done, you'll find the installer for your OS inside folder `build/native/`.
 Building for other OS requires that target OS.
 Cannot cross compile.